lapalme/pyrealb/demos/README.md

 - `inflection/inflection.py` : French or English conjugation and declension of a form.
 - `kilometresapied/kilometresapied.py` : simple generation of a classic repetitive text in French.
 - `methodius/methodius.py` : generation of English sentences from a logical form expressed in XML.
-- `randomgen/randomgen.py`: Generation of random English sentences
+- `randomgen/randomgen.py`: Generation of random English sentences illustrating *dangers* of not cloning objects before realization.
 - `RDFpyrealb/WebGenerate.py` : Generation from RDF triples
 - `report/report.py` : Single sentence parameterized by language, tense and subject using two different program organization
 - `S+7/s_plus_7.py`: parse sentences and realize these sentences but with nouns, adjectives and verbs changed with the 7th following word in the *pyrealb* lexicon.
 See details in `S+7/doc/S+7.html` created by `S+7/doc/S+7.md`